Lastest post: PC Games of 1990.

 Developed by World Federation Entertainments Network aka Fednet, Star Fighter 3000 of 1994 was easily the most advanced 3D shoot 'em up of the early 1990s.
 This is because Star Fighter 3000 was coded for the most powerful Western microcomputer of the late-80s and early 90s, the legendary Acorn Archimedes of 1987-92.

 Star Fighter 3000 was programmed by Tim Parry and Andrew Hutchings.
+Star Fighter 3000 requires 2 megs of RAM and RISC OS 2.00 or greater.

 The Archimedes' stock-standard 32-bit ARM RISC-based microprocessor was clocked at 8MHz and came in at 4½ MIPS, which is five times the computational power of the Atari ST's 8 MHz Motorola 68k.